 - Anywhere from 1GB to 80GB SSD

 The company offers DDoS protection as part of its server-level protection/security features.
-It also protects against SQL injection where data driven applications based on SQL databases like MySQL are attacked through malicious SQL statement.
+It also protects against SQL injection where data driven applications based on SQL databases like MySQL are attacked through malicious SQL statements.
 You also get Mail Bomb detection.

 XoomServers supports PHP and ASP.Net.
 The control panels are cPanel for Linux OS customers and Plesk for Windows OS.
 Customers can also set up more than 300 web applications in one click from their control panel.

 XoomServer’s single website plans are affordable albeit slightly more expensive than some of the top competitors.
 Its multi-website plans, although not too pocket-friendly, I believe are justified for some of its features.
 That’s because they are sort of treated like VPS with dedicated RAM.

 You can’t pay month-to-month, despite the display of monthly prices on its website.
 It only offers annual, biennial, and triennial subscription periods, which could be a gripe for many people, but it has a seven-day money-back guarantee, which might help to mitigate your risk if it doesn’t live up to your expectations.

 XoomServer also has VPS plans that support CentOS, Debian, Fedora, Ubuntu, and Windows.
 They are lower cost than the multi-website shared servers with almost similar space, Bandwidth, and RAM, yet offering more.
 You can also pick its dedicated server plan if that’s what you’re after.

 The company takes payment through PayPal and credit/debit cards, including MasterCard, Visa, Maestro, and American Express.

 XoomServer provides customers with U.S., U.K, India, and Bangladesh phone numbers for support.
 You can also reach out through live chat, email, and ticketing system.
 Although there is a knowledge base section, it doesn’t have tutorials on managing hosting accounts.